Kasper100/Bible-OSC/README.md

 # VRChat Bible Verse Client

 This project is a client designed to send Bible verses in VRChat using OSC (Open Sound Control).
-It fetches random verses from an online Bible API and sends them as chatbox messages in VRChat.
+It fetches random verses from an online [Bible API](https://bible-api.com/) and sends them as chatbox messages in VRChat.

 ## Features
-- Fetches random Bible verses from [Bible API](https://bible-api.com/)
+- Fetches random Bible verses from [Bible API](https://bible-api.com/).
-- Sends messages to VRChat's chatbox via OSC
+- Sends messages to VRChat's chatbox via OSC.
-- Supports emoji customization
+- Configurable settings via `config.json`.
-- Configurable settings via `config.json`
+- Emoji customization.
-- Works on Windows and Linux/Unix systems
+- Works on Windows and Linux/MacOS/Unix systems.

 ## Installation
 ### Windows (Winget)